About

 Musings on hand-cut paper

 My hand-cut paper practice is grounded in a subtractive process—an act of removal that reveals.
 This reductive method mirrors how so much of identity is shaped: not only by what we embrace, but by what we reject.
-As a queer, nonbinary person of color in America, my sense of self has been carved through refusals—through the “nos” that mark what is not for us.
 Each cut becomes a refusal of imposed roles and a declaration of possibility.

 My hand-cut works are intimate monuments—simultaneously ornamental and political.
 They are prayers, thresholds, and mirrors.
-They hold absence as presence, shadow as substance.
 Through them, I insist on transformation not as a singular event, but as a continuous process of becoming—layered, unruly, and divine.

 Some Slaysian Creatives I Admire (email me at abui@mica.edu if you know people I should aware of)